DiaKEM/dexcom-g7-apk-patcher/README.md

 <img src="images/patch-diff.png" width="100%" />

+### Enable Screenshots

+This small `mod` disables `WindowManager.LayoutParams.FLAG_SECURE` to enable screenshots in the application.

 ## How to patch?

 ### Requirements

+> :warning: The patcher is actually only *fully compatible with Linux / Unix operating systems*.
+> Unfortunately `apktool` can generate different filenames on Windows OS which makes the application of the modifications impossible.
+> Please use the patcher only on Linux / Unix operating systems to ensure correct results.

 The patcher will come with its own tools and does not require any high level dependencies actually.
 But we need:

+* Linux / Unix OS
 * Java
 * GIT